Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Real and imaginary rotations on the ring

-At small and moderate ring sizes up to $L \simeq 4$, the pressure $P = P(L,\nu)$ depends on the normalize statistical angle $\nu$ monotonically, with $P(L,\nu_a) < P (L,\nu_b)$ for $1/2>$ $\nu_a > \nu_b$ in the mentioned set of values.
+At small and moderate ring sizes up to $L \simeq 4$, the free energy $\om{F} = \om{F}(L,\nu)$ depends on the normalized statistical angle $\nu$ monotonically, with $-\om{F}(L,\nu_a) < -\om{F}(L,\nu_b)$ for $1/2>$ $\nu_a > \nu_b$ in the mentioned set of values.
 In other words, in the analytical region, the thermodynamics of the system behaves analytically, exhibiting a dependence on the actual value of the rational-valued normalized statistical angle and not on its numerator or denominator separately.

 As we have seen above, the transition to the fractal regime is associated with the loss of the analytical continuation from imaginary to real rotation.
 For purely imaginary rotation, the convergence segment~\eq{eq_Omega_R2} for the variable $\nu$ is defined by the condition: